serverless/serverless/docs/providers/aws/events/apigateway.md

                 description: 'Validation model for Creating Posts'
 ```

-API Gateway models can be references by global models in the provider.
-The same structure exist
-for models defined in the provider as inline functions.
-Provider models default to `application/json`
+To reuse the same model across different events, you can define global models on provider level.
+In order to define global model you need to add its configuration to `provider.apiGateway.request.schemas`.
+After defining a global model, you can use it in the event by referencing it by the key.
+Provider models are created for `application/json` content type.

 ```yml
 provider: